istamosh/refresh-repo/python/README.md

 - someString[2:] = remove the first two chars
 - someString[:-1] = remove the last one char

-Code Block Cheat Sheet
+# Code Block
-- Retry invalid input until input as expected
+- Retry invalid input until input is correct and as intended

 while True:
     try: